 For basically the price of one serving, we can make four meals.
 These copycat Chipotle Burrito Bowls are a win!

-- Rice – use brown rice, white rice or cauliflower rice for extra veggies!
+- Rice – use brown rice, basmati white rice or cauliflower rice for extra veggies!

-- Salsa – I like my homemade pico de gallo or pineapple salsa but feel free to use store-bought if short on time.
+- Salsa – I like chopping up fresh tomatoes for my homemade pico de gallo or pineapple salsa but feel free to use store-bought if short on time.

-- Chicken breasts – if you want to take a shortcut, rotisserie chicken works great in this recipe but my hack is to dry-rub two chicken breasts with salt and 2 tbsp of chipotle seasoning and then follow my stove-top grill recipe.
+- Chicken breasts – if you want to take a shortcut, rotisserie chicken works great in this recipe but my hack is to dry-rub two chicken breasts with salt and 2 tbsp of chipotle seasoning, marinade and then follow my stove-top grill recipe.

 One of the best things about Chipotle is that everyone can pick what they want in their burrito!
 Want extra veggies?
 Great.
 Like spice?
 There’s a salsa for that.
 If you want to spruce up your homemade burrito bowl, here are some bonuses you could add: